 My career as a photographer started back in 2000 when, after leaving college, I became a freelance photographer working for architects and building developers.
 In the past 20 years I have seen many changes in our industry.
 One of the most significant for me was joining the Science Museum back in 2013 as a part time photographer.
 Once I was working in the cultural heritage sector, I was hooked.
 I'm never happier than when I'm in a museum discovering new objects and fuelling my curiosity.
 In 2018 I moved briefly to The Horniman Museum where I continued to work as their only photographer.
 I was fortunate enough to apply and secure the role of full-time photographer at the V&A in 2020.

-The Events Officer is responsible for overseeing the planning and coordination of the annual conference and any other event the association may be involved with.
-Working closely with the Events Support Officer, in addition to the Chair and any other committee members as necessary.
+The Events Officer is responsible for overseeing the planning and coordination of the AGM, the Annual Conference and any other event the Association may be involved with.
+Working closely with the Chair, Events Support Officer, Sponsors and other committee members as necessary the Event Officer is also a point of contact for AHFAP members who would like contribute to upcoming events.

 The Events Support Officer is responsible for supporting the Events officer in the planning and coordination of the annual conference and any other event the association may be involved with.